phpcl/phpcl_core_php8_developers/README.md

 1. Create github.com account (if not already)
 2. From github.com fork this repo: [https://github.com/phpcl/phpcl_core_php8_developers](https://github.com/phpcl/phpcl_core_php8_developers) into your own github account
 3. Go to your github.com account page
-4. Locate the forked repo (which we refer to as `%%FORK%%`) in this guide
+4. Locate the forked repo
-5. Click on the `Code` button and copy the clone URL
+5. Click on the `Code` button and copy the clone URL, referred to as `%%FORK%%` in this guide

 ### From Linux for PHP Cloud Services
 Do the following online: